How to increase revenue for your small business

 Key takeaways

-• Focus on existing customers first by making buying easier through online ordering, direct debit payments, and flexible billing options like subscriptions or retainers, as they already trust you and are faster to convert than new prospects.
+- Start with your existing customers by making buying easier through online ordering, direct debit payments, and flexible billing.
+They already trust you and convert faster than new prospects.

-• Implement bundling instead of straight discounts to protect your profit margins, since a 20% discount can completely wipe out a 25% markup while bundling spreads the discount across multiple items.
+- Use bundling instead of straight discounts to protect your margins.
+A 20% discount can wipe out a 25% markup entirely, while bundling spreads the reduction across multiple items.

-• Calculate your current margins and understand all costs before pursuing growth, as revenue increases mean nothing if your expenses rise faster than your sales and destroy profitability.
+- Calculate your current margins and understand all costs before pursuing growth.
+Revenue increases mean nothing if expenses rise faster than sales.

-• Ask existing customers for referrals and feedback on what else they'd like to buy from you, as this provides the lowest-cost path to both new customers and product expansion opportunities.
+- Ask existing customers for referrals and feedback on what they'd like to buy from you.
+This is the lowest-cost path to both new customers and product expansion.

 How to plan for revenue growth

-• Know your baseline revenue: What are you earning now, and from which products, services, or customers?
+- Baseline revenue: What you're earning now, and which products, services, or customers drive it

-• Calculate your margins: Use our gross margin calculator to see how much you keep from each sale
+- Margins: Use the gross margin calculator to see how much you keep from each sale

-• Review your costs: Identify fixed and variable costs so you can predict how they'll change with growth
+- Costs: Identify fixed and variable costs so you can predict how they'll shift with growth

-• Cash flow: Can you cover the upfront costs of growth while waiting for revenue to arrive?
+- Cash flow: Can you cover upfront growth costs while waiting for revenue to arrive?

-Choose strategies that fit your situation.
+Choose strategies that match your situation.
 A business with loyal customers but a limited marketing budget might focus on upselling and referrals.
 A business with spare capacity might prioritise finding new customers.

-Accounting software gives you a real-time view of revenue, costs, and margins, so you can make informed decisions about where to focus.
+Accounting software gives you a real-time view of revenue, costs, and margins.
+That helps you make informed decisions about where to focus.
+You can also review your finances and cash flow to build a stronger growth plan.

 Encouraging more purchases from existing customers